Why Royal Caribbean's major change is stirring debate

 Other key differences

-Wonder of the Seas is the only Royal Caribbean ship with The Vue, a cantilevered bar located on the upper pool deck.
+Wonder of the Seas also has The Vue, a cantilevered bar located on the upper pool deck.

 The Vue offers panoramic views of the ocean and a colorful, mosaic canopy overhead that lights up at night.
 The Vue has taken the space of one of the cantilevered hot tubs onboard, so instead of two like on other Oasis Class ships, there is only one.